Mackenzie Bennett, Recruitment & Admissions Specialist

 |500+ with no score on Reading and Writing less than 230

-These scores indicate that a student is qualified for college level work at one of Maine’s community colleges.
+These scores indicate that a student is qualified for college level work at Washington County Community College.
 However, some programs of study have additional requirements.
 For example, for some programs, a student must have completed certain high school courses or an applicant must complete additional testing.
-Students are encouraged to contact individual colleges in order to determine if a program that interests them has any additional requirements above and beyond the Accuplacer.
+Students are encouraged to contact the admissions office in order to determine if a program that interests them has any additional requirements above and beyond the Accuplacer.

-The following sites offer preparation assistance for the Accuplacer test:
+The following sites offer free test prep for the Accuplacer: